nadroj0-0/Engineering-for-Data-Analysis-COMP0235-coursework/infra/README.md

 - OpenMPI
 - Prometheus Node Exporter

-Node Exporter is configured to expose both system metrics and custom application metrics via the textfile collector.
+Node Exporter runs as systemd and is configured to expose both system metrics and custom application metrics via the textfile collector as `~/home/almalinux/custom_metrics`.

 ---

 ### `storage.yaml`

-Applied to the **storage node** only.
+Applied to the storage node (Worker 1) only.

 Configures:

 - NFS server exporting `/shared`
-- Shared directory structure under `/shared/almalinux`
-- Installation of all large, shared resources:
+- Installation of shared resources:
-  - UniProt reference proteome
-  - pdb70 database (for HHsearch)
+  - pdb70 database (for HHsuite)
   - HHsuite
   - s4pred
+  - pipeline scripts
+  - run output directory
-- Storage-side log directory and log rotation
+- Storage log directory and log rotation (weekly, rotate 3)

-All downloads, builds, and dataset extraction steps are guarded by filesystem flags to prevent re-downloading or rebuilding on re-runs.
+All downloads, builds and dataset extraction steps are guarded by filesystem flags to prevent redownloading or rebuilding on re-runs.

 ---

 ### `nfs_clients.yaml`

-Applied to **host and worker nodes**.
+Applied to all but storage node.

 Configures: